 7 – Perfect Practice Makes Perfect

-Sadly, it’s not enough to simply “put in your time” with regard to the 10,000-hour rule.
-You must strive to practice “perfectly.”
+Sadly, with regard to the 10,000-hour rule, it’s not enough to simply “put in your time”.
+You must strive to practice “perfectly”.
 This means you must constantly be looking for new and better ways to improve your skills.
 Look to those who have already achieved success at the highest level for advice.
-Read books, watch documentaries, search the internet for answers, and always network.
+Read books, watch documentaries, search the internet for answers, and constantly network.
 Strive to make your practice perfect.

 8 – Read and Write